UPBGE/UPBGE-Docs/source/manual/python/introduction.rst

 * Sane replacement for large-scale logic-bricked objects.
 * Better handling of multiple objects.
-* Access to UPBGE/Blender's advanced features.
+* Access to UPBGE's advanced features.
 * Use features that are not part of UPBGE.
 * Keep track of your changes with a version control system.
 * Debug your game while it runs.